Improve Recruitment, Retention & Compliance by Mobilizing Your Trial

 Why should sponsors & CROs consider using mobile nursing for in‐home clinical trial visits?

-These visits are more convenient for subjects and can improve their recruitment, retention, and compliance while expanding your trial’s geographic reach.
-This can reduce the number of subjects you need, which accelerates your clinical trial and lowers its overall cost.
+These visits are more convenient for study participants and can improve their recruitment, retention, and compliance while expanding your trial’s geographic reach.
+This can reduce the number of study participants you need, which accelerates your clinical trial and lowers its overall cost.

 - Save time and money for those who live long distances from the site

-- Alleviate stress and scheduling challenges for those dependent on others for transportation such as elderly, disabled or pediatric subjects
+- Alleviate stress and scheduling challenges for those dependent on others for transportation such as elderly, disabled or pediatric study participants

-- Enable home-bound subjects to participate in trials
+- Enable home-bound study participants to participate in trials

 - Eliminates “visit fatigue,” which can cause study dropouts